Accounts Payable Services: New Methods For A Digital Age

 Paper is out; digital is in.

 In the past, accounts payable departments relied on manual processes to handle supplier invoices.
 The process typically involved scanning documents into an electronic system or manually keying data from those documents into an application.
 Today, however, companies can automate this process by taking advantage of new methods for processing supplier invoices.
 These include electronic invoice submission and automated payment tracking.
+Hence the automated accounts payable system.

 electronic invoice submission